EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

-If you plan to submit a pull request that adds new content or significantly changes existing content, please [contact the Editorial Board][contact] to discuss this first so that the effort is not spent by making a change that may not be accepted.
+If you plan to submit a pull request that adds new content or significantly changes existing content, please [contact the Editorial Board][contact] to discuss this first so that the effort is only spent on making a change that will be be accepted.

 #### Reporting an Issue